bea-sirowy/PostgreSQL-tutorials/README.md

 Repository Overview

 This repository contains examples of PostgreSQL queries, operations, data normalization, and indexing.
-It also includes detailed notes from the "PostgreSQL for Everybody" specialization, a series of courses led by Prof. Charles Severance from the University of Michigan.
+It also includes notes from the "PostgreSQL for Everybody" specialization, a series of courses led by Prof. Charles Severance from the University of Michigan.
 Key Features

     Examples of PostgreSQL queries and operations